lloydkevin/kevinlloyd.net/content/blog/2023-04-41-in-procces-background-queue-service.md

 The [Microsoft Article](https://learn.microsoft.com/en-us/azure/architecture/patterns/async-request-reply) explains this with all the specific details.
 But in a nutshell:

-- The client kicks off the the long running process.
+- The client kicks off the long-running process.
-- The server kicks of the process *asynchronously* (fire and forget) and immediately returns to the the client
+- The server kicks off the process *asynchronously* (fire and forget) and immediately returns to the client
-    - That "*asychronously*" is doing a lot of heavy lifting in that statement.
+    - That "*asynchronously*" is doing a lot of heavy lifting in that statement.
     - Most likely a process or job identifier is returned.
-Or possibly the location of anonther endpoint to poll for status.
+Or possibly the location of another endpoint to poll for status.
 - The client will then poll the *status* endpoint periodically.
-    - I've even seen some fancy implementaiton where the status message includes an estimated completion time.
+    - I've even seen some fancy implementations where the status message includes an estimated completion time.
 - When the status endpoint responds with *completed*.
 The client can then take the appropriate action.
     - Just display *ok* to the user or go to the destination of the *thing* it was waiting for.
     - Again, some implementations handle this with HTTP 302 redirects.

 ## How Do I Implement It?

-First off, we shouldn't confuse and asynchronous process with the .NET [`async await`](https://learn.microsoft.com/en-us/dotnet/csharp/asynchronous-programming/async-scenarios) concept.
+First off, we shouldn't confuse an asynchronous process with the .NET [`async await`](https://learn.microsoft.com/en-us/dotnet/csharp/asynchronous-programming/async-scenarios) concept.

 Let's get the naive implementation out of the way:
 ```csharp {linenos=inline,hl_lines=6}